Mastery Charter School Mann Elementary

-Mastery Charter School Mann Elementary, formerly the William B. Mann School, is a historic school located in the Wynnefield neighborhood of Philadelphia, Pennsylvania.
+The Mastery Charter School Mann Elementary, formerly known as the William B. Mann School, is a historic American school in the Wynnefield neighborhood of Philadelphia, Pennsylvania.
 It is a charter school run by Mastery Charter Schools.

+History and architectural features

-The building was designed by Irwin T. Catharine and built in 1923–1924.
-It is a three-story, nine bay by five bay, brick building on a raised basement in the Colonial Revival-style.
-It features large stone arch surrounds on the first level, a projecting entrance pavilion, a double stone cornice, and brick parapet topped by stone coping.
+The building was designed by Irwin T. Catharine and built between 1923 and 1924.
+It is a three-story, nine-bay by five-bay, brick building that sits on a raised basement.
+Designed in the Colonial Revival style, it features large stone arch surrounds on the first level, a projecting entrance pavilion, a double stone cornice, and brick parapet that is topped by stone coping.
 The building was added to the National Register of Historic Places in 1988.

 It was named for Philadelphia lawyer William B. Mann (1816-1896).